almostEric/FrozenWasteland/README.md

 ![Quad Rhythm Expander](./doc/qre.png)

-- Expander Modue for Quad Algorithmic Rhythm
+- Expander Module for Quad Algorithmic Rhythm
 - Allows controlling probability and swing for tracks/beats.
 - Probability and Swing can be enabled/disabled track by track
 - Beats to be affected can be selected by buttons on bottom